 - your date and place of birth;

 - your phone number, facsimile number, residential address and email address;

 - bank account details and credit / debit card details;

 - any information or comments provided by you;

-- any facts or opinions that are connected to an enquiry regarding your personal information that we are conducting on your behalf;
+- any facts or opinions that are connected to an enquiry regarding your Personal Information that we are conducting on behalf of you or your organisation;

 - reference details of you or your organisation related to the services we provide to you; and